crweber9874/avp_public_opinion/README.md

 * buildDataAVP22.R: Cleans the AVP Wave 1 Panel.
 * buildDataAVP24.R: Cleans the AVP Wave 2 Panel.
 Each of these files exports a cleaned data set to the $\texttt{data/}$ folder.
-* combineDat.R}$: Combines the three datasets in a variety of ways.
+* combineDat.R: Combines the three datasets in a variety of ways.
 Each file is represented as a long and wide form.
 I created a single file, with common questions across datasets.
 I also created a panel dataset, by joining respondents from wave 1 to wave 2.

 ### $\texttt{data/}$